doodleincode/winapi-crypto/README.md

 Remove pre-compiled headers if your project is setup to use that.

 For the KeyGen and Test projects, add the CCrypto project as a dependency.
 In the project properties, under Common Properties, add a new reference to CCrypto.

+The CCrypto project is a static library project.
+Set Config Type to "Static Library" under Configuration Properties -> General.

+Be sure to make these settings on both Release and Debug builds.